On the photon self-energy to three loops in QED: Definitions and setup

 Since the one-loop and two-loop computations are purely polylogarithmic and straightforward, we focus our discussion on the three-loop contribution.
 Still, we also provide the results at lower-loop orders for completeness.

 In order to map all Feynman integrals contributing to the photon self-energy at three loops to integral families, we consider three different families defined by

 where $\gamma$ is the Euler Mascheroni constant and the label `$\text{fam}$' can take the three values $\text{fam} = A,B,C$.
 The propagators for the three families are defined in Table~\ref{tab:props}.
+We divide each family into sectors, where a sector consists of all integrals with the same \textit{sector ID},

-All scalar integrals can be reduced to masters using symmetries and integration-by-parts (IBP) relations~\cite{Tkachov:1981wb,Chetyrkin:1981qh,Laporta:2004rb}.
+In the following, we label sectors by their ID.
+Out of all sectors we need to compute in a given family, we refer to the one with the highest number of different propagators in the denominator as the \textit{top sector} of that family.
+All scalar integrals can be reduced to masters using symmetries and integration-by-parts (IBP) relations~\cite{Tkachov:1981wb, Chetyrkin:1981qh, Laporta:2004rb}.
 In this way, it is easy to see that family $C$ does not introduce any additional master integrals with respect to those generated by family $A$ and $B$.
 To perform the reduction we have employed \texttt{Reduze 2}~\cite{Studerus:2009ye,vonManteuffel:2012np} and \texttt{Kira 2}~\cite{Maierhofer:2017gsa,Klappert:2019emp,Klappert:2020nbg}.
 We find 36 independent master integrals in total, where the first 20 belong to family $A$, and the last 16 come from family $B$.
 As a convenient choice of initial Laporta integrals, we follow the general prescriptions provided in~\cite{Gorges:2023zgv} and consider the basis \allowdisplaybreaks

 As we discussed earlier, the photon self-energy at one and two loops is purely polylogarithmic, unlike the electron self-energy where elliptic integrals already appear at two loops~\cite{Duhr:2024bzt}.
 In Fig.~\ref{fig:top sectors}, we draw the planar and non-planar top sectors contributing to the three-loop photon self-energy.
 As it is easy to see, they both involve diagrams with four massive particle cuts, as opposed to the electron self-energy at three loops~\cite{Duhr:2024bzt}.
 This cut is related to the three-loop equal-mass banana integral, which is known to be associated with a K3 surface~\cite{Primo:2017ipr,Broedel:2019kmn,Bonisch:2020qmm}.
 Indeed, by an analysis of the relevant maximal cuts~\cite{Primo:2016ebd,Primo:2017ipr} in Baikov representation~\cite{Baikov:1996iu,Baikov:1996rk,Frellesvig:2017aai}, one can easily prove that all higher sectors beyond the banana do not introduce any further geometry beyond the K3 associated to the banana integral.